jasonfb/universal_track_manager/README.md

 ```

 You can also fetch and store the `currrent_track.campaign_id` in your foreign table, which will allow you to aggregate your tracked events to your the inbound traffic sources.
 Remember, this Gem will not do this for you as you must associate this to your application's own unique needs.
+Please note that nil is nil in the database and empty string is empty string. if campaign parameters are attached to inbound links as empty string, they will create distinct records from those where no parameter was passed

 # Name Conflicts